mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a monitor check creates a new connection, it MUST perform the
-`connection handshake`_ and MUST use the handshake's ismaster response to
+`connection handshake`_ and MUST use the handshake's response to
 create the next ServerDescription and update the topology.

 When a client successfully calls ismaster to handshake a new connection for application